 Personally, I don’t involve myself in risky activities as this (lol), but if you are someone that has the passion for any, you can use your experience as an example during an interview and beat your competition.

 Please note that you shouldn’t lie.
-Tell the truth always about what you have interest for.
+Tell the truth always about what you have interest in.
 You don’t want your employer to later discover that you lied about a hobby.